TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2026-01-21-socratic-seminar-28.md

 ## Discussion Topics

 ### wallet migration bug causes Core v30 and v30.1 to be removed 1/6/2026
-- the issue: wallet/ directory can be deleted during the migration process in core V30
+* the issue: wallet/ directory can be deleted during the migration process in core V30
       1. doesn't effect modern wallets >v.20
       2. not that "rare", normal use can result in this bug (pruned nodes or corrupted db log data)

-- wallet migration -> convert wallet.dat BDB key-values to Sqlite descriptor wallets
+* wallet migration -> convert wallet.dat BDB key-values to Sqlite descriptor wallets

-- why this bug popped up now?
+* why this bug popped up now?
         1. migration wasn't mandatory before v30
         2. proposed fixes to failed migrations broke tests
         3. legacy wallets use the root wallet/ directory
         4. legacy wallets are unnamed by default called \[default wallet\]

-- what are legacy wallets?
+* what are legacy wallets?
   1. wallet.dat private keys vs descriptors
   2. BerkeleyDB vs Sqlite
   3. Past issues with BerkeleyDB -- Bitcoin uses a specific version (4.8.30) of BerkeleyDB  chosen by Satoshi to fit Bitcoin's MIT license(?)
       1. block 225430 (2013)
       2. inflation bug (CVE-2018-17144 2018)

-- the fix so far (v30.2, v31)
+* the fix so far (v30.2, v31)
        1. remove wallets, not the folder
-        2. long term: remove wallet functionality in Core entirely
+       2. long term: remove wallet functionality in Core

 [Core Announcement](https://x.com/bitcoincoreorg/status/2008284092983369886)